HR-CMGT/Javascript-Machine-Learning/README.md

 # Machine Learning Reading List

 This repository maintains a reading list of Machine Learning technologies, algorithms and API's.
-You'll find tons of tools, ideas and tutorials to get started experimenting with Machine Learning in Javascript.
+You'll find tons of tools, ideas and tutorials to get started experimenting with Machine Learning.
+The focus is on Javascript.

+This list is maintained and updated continuously by Erik Katerborg.

 [CMGT students can find the accompanying PRG08 course materials here](https://github.com/HR-CMGT/PRG08-2020-2021)